"Instead of drinks, let's..." — Bumble prompt answers

 What's a good "Instead of drinks, let's..."
 Bumble answer?

 Name a realistic alternative with a small piece of texture — loop-walk-plus-too-small-coffee, farmers-market apple argument, slice-of-pizza-in-a-questionable-chair.
-Real plans the matcher could actually opt into beat fantasy alternatives every time.
+Real plans the matcher could actually opt into beat fantasy alternatives every single time.

 Should I propose something fancy to stand out?